Iesha Small is a writer, charity strategist and former teacher. She is passionate about creating a fairer society, particularly for young people.

 She is based in Hertfordshire, England and can be found online at ieshasmall.com

-If you’d like to keep in touch subscribe to receive weekly blog updates and a free copy of my 9 Lessons for unexpected leaders pdf.
+If you’d like to keep in touch subscribe to receive semi-regular blog updates.